Karbovanets/karbo-nodes-map/README.md

-# Karbo nodes map
+# Qwertycoin nodes map

-Visualizes KRB nodes on the map.
+Visualizes QWC nodes on the map.

 ## How to run
 `npm i`